 The tags emit unique radio signals, specific to a particular product location, which are detectable by the readers.

-When the readers detect the location signal, they send it to your central warehouse management system for storage.
+When the readers detect the location signal, they send it to your central warehouse management software for storage.
 As a result, you can find any product you need easily:

 Another device you can use is an IoT beacon.
 You can attach these beacons to individual goods or pallets.
 Through Bluetooth, these devices can transmit the location of the specific pallet or product to your central system or your Bluetooth-enabled devices.